-Softness allows for a fuller experience of life
+This softness, non-productive focus, allows for a fuller experience of life.

 Your Practice for the Week: